Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This paper presents a novel approach for traffic speed estimation using Gaussian process regression with a rotated kernel parametrization.
 The rotated kernel is designed to model anisotropic traffic flow, allowing for capturing the directional dependence of traffic wave propagation.
 The proposed method is a generalization of the ARD kernel function and can be applied to other kernel functions like Mat\'ern and rational quadratic kernels.
-To validate the effectiveness of the proposed method, we conduct experiments on two real-world datasets from the NGSIM and HighD programs.
-The results show that the proposed method outperforms other state-of-the-art methods in terms of both estimation accuracy, robustness, and computational efficiency.
-The proposed method can accurately capture the direction of traffic wave propagation, which cannot be achieved by traditional GP models with ARD kernels or other baselines.
-The proposed method also provides statistical uncertainty quantification, which is crucial for data-driven TSE models, especially under limited training data.
-We also extend the proposed method to conduct the TSE on multiple lanes simultaneously, not limited to just one lane.
-Overall, the proposed method is a promising approach for traffic speed estimation, offering improved performance and the ability to capture directional traffic flow patterns.
+To validate the effectiveness of the proposed method, we conduct experiments on two real-world datasets from the NGSIM and HighD programs, {as well as a simulated dataset for a traffic bottleneck scenario}. { The findings from comprehensive experiments underscore the capability of the GP-rotated TSE method across varying CV penetration rates and detector types.
+Notably, our approach achieves state-of-the-art accuracy in scenarios with sparse CV penetration rates.
+Moreover, GP-rotated offers a promising approach for estimating congestion propagation speed from sparse vehicle trajectories.} The outputs of GP-rotated also provide statistical uncertainty quantification, which is crucial for data-driven TSE models, especially under limited training data. { We also extend GP-rotated to capture the speed correlations of multiple lanes, significantly improving the TSE accuracy for multiple lanes with sparse observations.} Overall, the proposed method is a promising approach for traffic speed estimation, offering improved performance and the ability to capture directional traffic flow patterns.

 While the proposed method shows promising results in traffic speed estimation, there are some limitations and potential future research directions.
 First, the current model is only tested on the traffic speed estimation problem, and it may be possible to estimate speed, density, and other traffic state variables simultaneously using multi-output Gaussian process regression.
 Second, future research can extend the model to assess the traffic wave by incorporating additional information, such as traffic signals and road geometry, to make the model suitable for more scenarios.
 Third, the proposed method is evaluated on real-world trajectory datasets that simulate the trajectory data obtained from connected vehicles.
 To further validate the effectiveness of the proposed method, it is suggested to test on commercial CV datasets.